Reach Your Goals With the Assistance of a Vegan Sports Nutritionist

 A vegan sports dietitian would suggest athletes consume protein foods at each meal from a variety of options.
 For example, some excellent choices include beans, nuts, legumes, whole grains, and soy products.

-Top 3 things to focus on for vegan sports nutrition
+What are the top 3 things to focus on for vegan sports nutrition?

 Vegan sports nutritionists recommend a balanced plant-based diet rich in: protein (soy products, legumes, nuts, seeds), fruits and vegetables, and whole grains.

 Furthermore, we also suggest maintaining optimal bone health by consuming adequate calcium and vitamin D.

 Lastly, vegan athletes should ensure adequate B12 intake through supplementation and B-12 fortified foods for optimal blood health.
 Check out this list of 5 food sources high in vitamin B-12.

 A well-balanced plant-based diet can provide all the nutrients needed for athletic performance.
 For this reason, consult a vegan sports nutritionist to improve your diet with a vegan sports nutrition program.

 Are vegan athletes better?